 But if you haven’t, you’re going to have to take my word for it.

 These pickle rollups aren’t fancy.
 And they’re certainly not pretty.
 But they are super delicious.
 In Minnesota, South Dakota and elsewhere in the Midwest, we serve these with pride.

 What Are Pickle Rollups?

-Pickle rollups (also known as “Minnesota sushi” or “ham and pickle rollups” or “ham and pickle wraps”) are made from just three ingredients:
+Pickle rollups (also known as “Minnesota sushi” or “ham and pickle rollups” or “ham and pickle wraps”) are made from just three simple ingredients:

 - Dill pickles

 - Ham slices (or sometimes corned beef or pastrami slices)